 States also develop a five-year State Action Plan that describes proven methods and measures to address these priorities and meet their unique needs.

 Information and data from the Applications/Annual Reports are available on the Title V Information System (TVIS).
-The TVIS features state-reported financial, performance, and program data, as well as State Snapshots for all states, and a National Snapshot (PDF - 654 KB).
+The TVIS features state-reported financial, performance, and program data, as well as State Snapshots for all states, and a National Snapshot (PDF).

-Detailed outcome and performance measure data are available in a Federally Available Data (PDF - 12 MB) resource document.
+Detailed outcome and performance measure data are available in the Federally Available Data (FAD) Resource document found on our TVIS Resource page.

 What resources do we provide our grantees?